rust-lang/reference/src/types/pointer.md

 When comparing raw pointers they are compared by their address, rather than by what they point to.
-When comparing raw pointers to [dynamically sized types] they also have their addition data compared.
+When comparing raw pointers to [dynamically sized types] they also have their additional data compared.

 ## Smart Pointers